U.S. Visas

 Document Name: Death Certificate

-Special Seal(s) / Color / Format: All death certificates are authenticated with an embossed seal.
+Special Seal(s) / Color / Format: All death certificates are authenticated with a QR code.
 There is no special color.

-Registration Criteria: Go to the Vital Statistics Unit to obtain the certificates and complete the request form.
+Procedure for Obtaining: https://vsu.gov.bz/services/registration-services/death/ or go to the Vital Statistics Unit to complete a request form.

 Available